sonyal/FitnessTracker/README.md

 - In terminal, ensure directory is set to `fitness-tracker`
 - Run the command `pytest backend/tests`

+### Frontend Tests
+- Requires pytest, which can be installed using `pip install -U pytest`
+- In terminal, ensure directory is set to `fitness-tracker`
+- Run the command `pytest frontend`

 ## Team-Contributions

 ### Adam Aguilera